Septo-Optic Dysplasia

 View Patient Education

-Septo-optic dysplasia is a malformation of the front of the brain that occurs toward the end of the first month of gestation and includes optic nerve hypoplasia, absence or abnormality of the septum pellucidum (the membrane that separates the front of the 2 lateral ventricles), and pituitary hypoplasia and hypopituitarism.
+Septo-optic dysplasia is a congenital neurologic anomaly with a malformation of the front of the brain that occurs toward the end of the first month of gestation and includes optic nerve hypoplasia, absence or abnormality of the septum pellucidum (the membrane that separates the front of the 2 lateral ventricles), and pituitary hypoplasia and hypopituitarism.
+Manifestations can include decreased visual acuity in one or both eyes, nystagmus, strabismus, and endocrine dysfunction.
+Diagnosis is by MRI.
+Treatment is supportive and includes pituitary hormone replacement.

-Although the causes may be multiple, abnormalities of one particular gene, HESX1, have been found in some children with septo-optic dysplasia.
+Although the causes of septo-optic dysplasia may be multiple, abnormalities of one particular gene, HESX1, have been found in some children with septo-optic dysplasia.

 Symptoms and Signs of Septo-Optic Dysplasia

-Symptoms of septo-optic dysplasia may include decreased visual acuity in one or both eyes, nystagmus, strabismus, and endocrine dysfunction (including growth hormone deficiency, hypothyroidism, adrenal insufficiency, diabetes insipidus, and hypogonadism).
+Symptoms may include decreased visual acuity in one or both eyes, nystagmus, strabismus, and endocrine dysfunction (including growth hormone deficiency, hypothyroidism, adrenal insufficiency, arginine vasopressin deficiency [diabetes insipidus], and hypogonadism).
 Seizures may occur.

 Although some children have normal intelligence, many have learning disabilities, intellectual disability, cerebral palsy, or other developmental delay.